ALEHACKsp/ZE-Elite/README.md

 3- Change settings to [pcm_s16le][22050 hz][mono]

-4- Convert then move the .wav into "cstrike/sound/ZE-Elite"
+4- Convert them, then move the .wav into "cstrike/sound/ZE-Elite"

 You can get some cool sounds from: